How do I set up SAML for my Merge Organization?

 Prerequisites

-SAML is currently only offered on Professional and Enterprise.
+SAML is currently only offered on Professional and Enterprise plans.
 If you want to upgrade your plan, please contact us at [email protected] and our team will assist you.

 Setup process